dadaismee/vs_blog/src/blog/phd-draft/index.md

 # Introduction
 ## Relevance of the study
 Both animals and humans coordinate their behavior strategically.
 At least, it can be described as such by game theory.
-However, game-theoretic models of human and animal coordination are formally indistinguishable.
+However, some game-theoretic models of human and animal coordination are formally indistinguishable.
 For example, consider two butterflies competing over the mating spot, where one is the "owner" and another is "intruder" of the spot.
 How do they resolve this dispute?
 As research shows, they mostly take into account who occupied the spot first [@davies1978].
 This makes each butterfly capable of following one of the *conditional strategies*:

 - "if I am an owner of this spot, I will fight over it whatever it takes"
 - "if I am an intruder, I will show hostility but will not escalate and eventually retreat".

 Now consider a similar situation in humans.
 Two tribes graze their cattle on different sides of a dried riverbed.
-They both *know* that it is in their best interest not to trespass, so they resolve a potential conflict around their property in a similar way by following a conditional strategy "if the land is to the South (or North for another tribe) from the riverbed, graze the cattle" [@guala2015].
+When there was a river, they both *knew* that there is another tribe over the river and it is in their best interest not to trespass.
+After the rived has dried, they kept using a physical marker (dried riverbed) to construct a more abstract conditional strategy "if the land is to the South (or North for another tribe) from the riverbed, graze the cattle" [@guala2015].
+Thus, they resolve a potential conflict around their property in a similar way by following a conditional strategy.
 Structurally and formally, these cases look the same:

 <!-- doc representation -->
 <!-- Table: Payoff matrix for animal and human coordination game -->